CodeBeeNiagara/SquareCake/README.md

 }
 ```

-Create a folder in app/Vendor called SquareConnect and upload the library https://github.com/square/connect-php-sdk
+Create a folder in app/Vendor called SquareConnect and upload the library (lib folder only)  https://github.com/square/connect-php-sdk
 Open autoloader.php and edit this line:

 ```